AI-generated

 Doctrines

-• Voluntary Resignation — Defined as the voluntary act of an employee compelled by personal reasons to disassociate from employment, done with the intention of relinquishing an office accompanied by the act of abandonment.
-The Court applied this to find that respondent's actions did not constitute resignation, particularly where he was forced to resign under pressure.
+• Voluntary Resignation (Fungo Test) — Defined as "the voluntary act of employees who are compelled by personal reasons to disassociate themselves from their employment.
+It must be done with the intention of relinquishing an office, accompanied by the act of abandonment."
+The burden to prove voluntary resignation rests on the employer.

 Key Excerpts